Azure/AppService/_posts/2022-05-31-scala-on-app-service.md

 1. First clone the [Scala on App Service](https://github.com/Azure-Samples/scala-on-app-service) repository with the following command: `git clone https://github.com/Azure-Samples/scala-on-app-service`

-2. Change directory into the example project directory, for example: `cd scala-on-app-service`
+2. Change directory into the example project directory: `cd scala-on-app-service`

-2. Build the project.
-Enter: `sbt run`.
-The project builds and starts the embedded HTTP server.
-Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.
+2. Build the project by running `sbt run`.
+The command builds and starts the embedded HTTP server.
+Since this downloads libraries and dependencies, the amount of time required depends partly on your internet connection speed.

-3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:80>
+3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:80>.
+The Play application will respond with: `Welcome to the Hello World Scala POC Tutorial!`.

-The Play application responds: `Welcome to the Hello World Scala POC Tutorial!`
+Now that the application is working locally, let's package the application into an executable .jar file that we can deploy onto Azure App Service.

 ## Assemble and Test JAR Locally

-To build a .jar file executable for a Java 11 runtime using sbt assembly:
+Follow these steps to build a .jar file executable for a Java 11 runtime using sbt assembly.

 1. From the project root, run: